Feb 8, 2017 at 10:51 UTC Updated: Apr 29, 2018 at 23:53 UTC

 If you plan on travelling internationally, sooner or later you will have to deal with foreign exchange rates.
-For most people, the very term evokes confusion.
-However, with minimal effort you can get a basic understanding of foreign exchange rates.
-Once you understand the concept you’ll be able to exchange the currency easily and independently, with no help from an agent or a financial advisor.
+For most people, including customers of National Australia Bank (NAB), the very term evokes confusion.
+However, with minimal effort you can get a basic understanding of NAB exchange rates and all foreign exchange rates.
+Once you understand the concepts you’ll be able to exchange the currency easily and independently, without help from an agent or a financial advisor.
+Most importantly:

 As you can see, the value of 1AUD differs when converted to other currencies.
 For instance, 1AUD will fetch you 0.9245CAD, whereas the same 1AUD will fetch you only 0.5464GBP.
 This might be a bit confusing at the first glance.
 But, you need to know the rate of only the currency you’ll need for your travel.
 Hence, if you are travelling to Canada, you need to check the rate of the CAD alone.
 Similarly, for a trip to New Zealand, you need to check the rates of NZD only.

 Once you have found the correct currency, the next step is to find the rate relevant to your need.
 It is important to remember that banks charge different rates for different transactions.
 The buying rate would differ from the selling rate.